 Most contracts are terminable with or without cause by the customer, either immediately or upon notice.
 These contracts often require payment to CDD of expenses to wind down the study or project, fees earned to date and, in some cases, a termination fee or a payment to CDD of some portion of the fees or profits that could have been earned by CDD under the contract if it had not been terminated early.
 Termination fees are included in net revenues when services are performed and realization is assured.
-In connection with the management of multi-site clinical trials, CDD pays on behalf of its customers fees to investigators, clinical trial subjects and certain out-of-pocket costs, for which it is reimbursed at cost, without mark-up or profit.
+In connection with the management of multi-site clinical trials, CDD pays on behalf of its customers fees to investigators, clinical trial subjects and certain out-of-pocket costs, for which it is reimbursed at cost, without markup or profit.
 Investigator fees are not reflected in net revenues or expenses where CDD acts in the capacity of an agent on behalf of the biopharmaceutical company sponsor, passing through these costs without markup or profit.
 All other out-of-pocket costs are included in total revenues and expenses.

-The Company's net revenues are comprised of the following:
+The Company's total revenues are comprised of the following:

-Year per 31,
+ided December 31,

-Total revenues 2016 2015 2014
+Total revenues 2017 2016 2015

-LCD - net revenue \$ 6,593.9 \$ 6,199.3 \$ 5,838.0
+LCD - net revenue \$ 7,170.5 \$ 6,593.9 \$ 6,199.3

-CDD - net revenue 2,844.1 2,306.4 173.6
+CDD - net revenue 3,037.2 2,844.1 2,306.4

-CDD - reimbursable out-of-pocket expenses 204.6 174.4
+CDD - reimbursable out-of-pocket expenses 235.5 204.6 174.4

-Intercompany eliminations (0.8)
+Intercompany eliminations (1.8) (0.8)

-Total revenues \$ 9,641.8 \$ 8,680.1 \$ 6,011.6
+Total revenues \$ 10,441.4 \$ 9,641.8 \$ 8,680.1